 From the beginning, the company designed specifically for the American market.
 European floral motifs, gold and platinum banding, scenic landscapes, and Art Nouveau decoration were all executed by Japanese craftsmen to appeal to American tastes.
 The company hired Western-trained designers and adapted European porcelain aesthetics to Japanese production, creating a style that felt familiar to American buyers while remaining distinctively fine.

 Production was interrupted by World War II, when the factory was converted to war production.
-After Japan’s surrender, the factory came under Allied Occupation authority and pieces made between 1945 and 1952 were marked ‘Made in Occupied Japan’ as required by US import regulations.
+After Japan’s surrender, the factory came under Allied Occupation authority and pieces made between 1945 and 1952 were marked “Made in Occupied Japan” as required by US import regulations.
 These Occupied Japan pieces are among the most actively collected Noritake today.
-After the Occupation ended in 1952, Noritake resumed normal production and became one of the largest chinaware manufacturers in the world, a position it still holds today.
+After the Occupation ended in 1952, Noritake resumed normal production and became one of the largest chinaware manufacturers in the world.

 How to Date Noritake China by Backstamp